-8. Heel Toe Raise Chair
+7. Heel Toe Raise

-Holding on to an immovable surface.
-Rise up on toes slowly for a 5 count.
+Holding on to an immovable surface, such as a counter top or a front wheeled walker.
+Rise up on toes.
 Come back to foot flat and lift toes from floor.
+Perform 20 times.

 Coach's Note: When lifting up, do not lean backward.